Water

 Ensuring reliable, affordable and accessible water supplies for wetland management may be the Central Valley Joint Venture’s greatest challenge.
 When the Central Valley Project Improvement Act (CVPIA) was passed in 1992, it mandated the firm, reliable delivery of water supplies to 19 federal, state and private wildlife refuges in support of the objectives of the Joint Venture.
 The Central Valley Wetlands Water Supply Investigations, a report to Congress, focused on the adequacy of and needs for water supplies to existing private wetlands and the water supply and delivery requirements to permit full habitat development on supplemental wetlands.
 Much of this water is provided annually through long-term water contracts which the Bureau of Reclamation has with the refuge managing agencies and with the local water districts which convey water to each refuge.
 But meeting the total water amount mandated by CVPIA is also somewhat dependent upon acquiring surface supplies or groundwater from willing sellers, either through purchase or exchange.
 It is this acquired water that typically falls at least 50,000 acre-feet short of what is needed.
 Having all the mandated water available annually and throughout the year is critical for CVPIA refuge staffs to optimally manage their wildlife habitat and meet the habitat requirements of migratory birds and other wildlife.

-The maps on this page delineate the property boundaries for each of the 19 refuges that fall under the auspices of the CVPIA, as well as the conveyance pathways that each refuge has for receiving water supply.
+The maps below delineate the property boundaries for each of the 19 refuges that fall under the auspices of the CVPIA, as well as the conveyance pathways that each refuge has for receiving water supply.

 West Sac Valley